 Kick The Sweets

-• Fruit smoothies: They are filled with acid and fruit sugars
+• Fruit smoothies: They full of acid and fruit sugars

 • Cookies: You may get by with a soft cookie.
 Avoid the crunchy ones.

-• Overly processed foods: They are usually filled with extra sugars.
+• Processed foods: They are usually filled with extra sugars.

 One of the reasons that some people like Invisalign devices so much is that they are removable.
 You do not have to worry about breaking them or getting food stuck in them.
-Still, your orthodontist would recommend that you avoid certain food for your teeth’s sake.
+Still, you’re better off avoiding certain food for your teeth’ sake.